wiverson/maven-jpackage-template/README.md

 ### Goal

-1. Build nice, small cross-platform JavaFX-based Desktop apps with native installers
+1. Build nice, small cross-platform JavaFX-based desktop apps with native installers
 2. Continue to use the standard Maven dependency system.

 ### Problems